Convent of Saint Agnes (Prague): Church of Saint Salvator (Saviour)

 Přemyslid dynasty mausoleum has huge significance and its architectural quality is higher than in other parts of the convent.
 A nave with two bays of groin vault and a pentagonal end was done by an unknown French master.
 There was also a crypt within the mausoleum.
 It had pentagonal end, barrel vault and a staircase by the southern wall.
 The nave is connected with the chapel of Virgin Mary by a triumphal arch, which was built after the church was finished.
 Instead of capitals, heads of five Bohemian rulers and their wives are used.
 Agnes is portrayed on a capital just above the altar.
 The triumphal arch was constructed in the Golden section, using the 1:√2 ratio.
 Inner geometrical structure then defined significant places and was visible mainly on a 3D decor.
 For example, the heads instead of capitals are placed on the archivolt of the triumphal arch and also on the top of the Golden ratio square.

-The church being dedicated to Christ the Redeemer is an attempt of the Přemyslid dynasty to support the power of its own kin and a follow up of Carolingian Renaissance.
+The church being dedicated to Christ the Redeemer is an attempt of the Přemyslid dynasty to support the power of its own kin and a follow-up of Carolingian Renaissance.
 Likewise, a picture of the ruler is placed above the entrance opposite to the altar (in the same height as Jesus).
 In the middle of the end a place for the ruler’s gravestone is left.
 Few symbols of Christ’s resurrection could be found: five-pointed stars in traceries of windows in the end or lilies with five leaves under Agnes‘ portrait.
 The whole space is decorated with frescos of Christ’s life.
 These have, however, survived only in fragments.

+Museum

+There is a museum ″Medieval Art in Bohemia and Central Europe 1200–1550″ in the first floor which is part of the National Gallery Prague.